 Many people will advise you to fully charge your batteries before first use.
-However, this type of thinking is based on past experience of using NiCd battery technology.
+However, this type of thinking is based on the experience of using NiCd battery technology.
 These older batteries had to be fully discharged and fully charged but this is unnecessary with modern Lithium-Ion batteries.
 You can use the battery as it is when you receive your EOS R.

-If you find that the battery is at or near full capacity the charger will automatically stop and the charging lamp will go from blinking orange to solid green.
+If you find that the battery is at or near full capacity the charger will automatically stop, and the charging lamp will go from blinking orange to solid green.

 How long does a Canon LP E6N battery last

-The rate at which you use-up your “battery juice” depends on how you shoot and what you shoot.
+The rate at which you use up your “battery juice” depends on how you shoot and what you shoot.
 Of course, the ambient temperature also plays a part.